FedericoCarboni/scarpet-docs/_minecraft/set.md

   - params:
       - name: pos
       - name: block
+      - name: properties
+  - params:
-      - name: property
+      - name: pos
-      - name: value
+      - name: block
-      - name: ''
+      - name: properties
       - name: block_data
 ---

-, `set(pos, block, [property?, value?, ...], block_data?)`, `set(pos, block, {property? -> value?, ...}, block_data?)`

 First argument for the `set` function is either a coord triple, list of three numbers, or a world localized block value.
 Second argument, `block`, is either an existing block value, a result of `block()` function, or a string value indicating the block name with optional state and block data.
 It is then followed by an optional `property - value` pairs for extra block state (which can also be provided in a list or a map).
 Optional `block_data` include the block data to be set for the target block.

 If `block` is specified only by name, then if a destination block is the same the `set` operation is skipped, otherwise is executed, for other potential extra properties that the original source block may have contained.

 The returned value is either the block state that has been set, or `false` if block setting was skipped, or failed

 Throws `unknown_block` if provided block to set is not valid